serkankucuk60/assignment/README.txt

 ** gateway **

-- gateway is a Sprin gBoot application that runs on localhost:8888.
+- gateway is a Spring Boot application that runs on localhost:8888.
 - It has endpoints that can be used by front-end.
 - JWT Bearer token is must, so firstly, you have to sign-in with Postman request and get token.
 - In my opinion, this application may be public on cloud system.